-- Use the HDG bug to set up an intercept for the turn inbound on the holding fix.
+- Use the HDG bug to set up an intercept to turn inbound to the holding fix.
 Arm the NAV GPS Steer once the HDG bug is set.
-(Step 3) - Set the desired intercept heading in the PFD heading bug. - While holding the HDG button press the NAV button twice to arm the NAV GPS Steer mode.
+(Step 3). - Set the desired intercept heading in the PFD heading bug. - While holding the HDG button press the NAV button twice to arm the NAV GPS Steer mode.